Florida governor refuses to shut down beaches amid spread of coronavirus

 A video posted Monday by NBC affiliate WFLA showed people packed together on Clearwater Beach.

-The city of Clearwater said Tuesday it was shutting down Pier 60 and its spring break camps "out of an abundance of caution," but its shores remain open to the public.
+The city of Clearwater said Tuesday that it was shutting down Pier 60 and its spring break camps "out of an abundance of caution" but that its shores remain open to the public.

 "Uniformity helps.
 No congregating on beaches, too.
 All in interest of public health," Kriseman tweeted.

-The state has 192 confirmed cases of coronavirus and five deaths in the outbreak.
+The state has 192 confirmed cases of the coronavirus and five deaths in the outbreak as of Tuesday.

+Panama City Beach City Council said Tuesday that there were no plans to close the beaches, despite the fact that it is an infamous spring break destination for college students and young people.

+The council instead prohibited all public gatherings consisting of more than 10 people as well as cancelling special events through May 1.

-Mayors of both Miami Beach and Fort Lauderdale, two of the most popular beach destinations in the state, issued orders to close their beaches on Sunday.
+The mayors of Miami Beach and Fort Lauderdale, two of the most popular beach destinations in the state, issued orders to close their beaches Sunday.